Rental Housing Revolving Fund Tier 2 Application (New!)

-The Rental Housing Revolving Fund (RHRF) provides “Equity Gap” low-interest loans or grants to qualified owners and developers constructing affordable housing units.
-Funds may be used to provide a loan or a grant for the development, pre-development, construction, acquisition, preservation, and substantial rehabilitation of rental housing units.
-(NOTE: RHRF was formally known as the Rental Housing Trust Fund pursuant to Act 237, SLH 2015, effective July 15, 2015.)
+The Rental Housing Revolving Fund (RHRF) provides “Equity Gap” low-interest loans to qualified owners and developers constructing affordable housing units.
+Funds may be used to provide a loan for the development, construction, acquisition, preservation, and substantial rehabilitation of rental housing units.
+(NOTE: RHRF was formerly known as the Rental Housing Trust Fund pursuant to Act 237, SLH 2015, effective July 15, 2015.)

 Eligible applicants include qualified nonprofit and for-profit corporations, limited liability companies, partnerships, and government agencies.

 All awards are made competitively and are subject to the availability of funds.
 Each program has its own application deadlines and requirements.
 Please contact program staff more details.

-The RHRF is authorized by Chapter 201G, Subpart III.Q., Hawaii Revised Statues.
+The RHRF is authorized by Chapter 201H, Subpart III.J., Hawaii Revised Statues.

 Project Award Program

-The Rental Housing Revolving Fund provides equity-gap low-interest loans and grants to qualified owners and developers for the construction of new and acquisition and or rehabilitation of existing affordable rental housing.
+The Rental Housing Revolving Fund provides equity-gap low-interest loans to qualified owners and developers for the construction of new and acquisition and or rehabilitation of existing affordable rental housing.